ember-learn/guides-source/guides/release/testing/index.md

 ### Ember CLI Mirage

-If our application receives and sends data, we want to show that we can take these actions successfully.
-We also want to prove that we can handle the error states correctly.
+If your application receives and sends data, you want to show that you can take these actions successfully.
+You also want to prove that you can handle the error states correctly.

-[Ember CLI Mirage](https://www.ember-cli-mirage.com/) is an addon that allows us to create a mock server.
-We can also use it to test our app against various server states.
+[Ember CLI Mirage](https://www.ember-cli-mirage.com/) is an addon that allows you to create a mock server.
+You can also use it to test your app against various server states.
 To learn more about using Mirage in tests, we encourage you to [visit the official website](https://www.ember-cli-mirage.com/docs/testing/acceptance-tests).

 ### Ember Exam

-We want our tests to finish fast.
-A fast run means we get to try out a different solution and iterate many more times.
+You want your tests to finish fast.
+A fast run means you get to try out a different solution and iterate many more times.

-[Ember Exam](https://github.com/ember-cli/ember-exam) is an addon that allows us to parallelize the run.
-If we have many rendering and application tests, this can dramatically speed up our testing.
+[Ember Exam](https://github.com/ember-cli/ember-exam) is an addon that allows you to parallelize the run.
+If you have many rendering and application tests, this can dramatically speed up your testing.

-Ember Exam also lets us randomize how the tests are run.
-Why would we want to do so?
-When we don't properly set up and tear down a test, we can create dependencies among tests.
-Randomizing the order helps us catch these inadvertent bugs.
+Ember Exam also lets you randomize how the tests are run.
+Why would you want to do so?
+When you don't properly set up and tear down a test, you can create dependencies among tests.
+Randomizing the order helps you catch these inadvertent bugs.

 ### Percy

-Last but not least, [Percy](https://percy.io/) is a **visual regression testing** tool that helps us catch accidental style changes.
+Last but not least, [Percy](https://percy.io/) is a **visual regression testing** tool that helps you catch accidental style changes.
 You can try it out for free and pay for additional service.

 While we don't recommend this practice in general, you might also use Percy in lieu of application tests to capture complex workflows.